Aryan1411/TO_do_list/README.md

 - Complete a task:
   - Click the checkbox to toggle completion; completed tasks show strikethrough
 - Delete a task:
-  - Click the trash/delete button on the task
+  - Click the trash icon on the task
 - Clear completed:
   - Click “Clear completed” to remove all completed tasks at once
 - Persistence:
   - Tasks are saved in your browser’s localStorage.
 Clearing site data or switching browsers/devices will reset the list.

+## Improvements from Previous Version (Round 2)
+- Red background applied to the entire page to match the new brief
+- Visual refinement to preserve readability: tasks are displayed on a white, rounded card with subtle shadow over the red background
+- Improved accessibility and focus styles for buttons, inputs, and checkboxes
+- Slightly clearer toolbar with live-updating task counters

 ## License
 MIT License